tinywrkb/io.github.notion_enhancer.notion-enhanced/README.md

 ### How to update Notion and notion-enhanced sources

 * Enable online build
   * Update `notion-*.patch` patches.
-It's very likely that the ones that changes `package.json` won't apply cleanly after a Notion version bump.
+It's very likely that the ones that changes `package.json` won't be able to be applied cleanly after a Notion version bump.
-  * Uncomment lines with the comment `ONLINE-BUILD`
+  * Uncomment lines with the comment `ONLINE-BUILD`.
-  * Comment out lines with the comment `OFFLINE-BUILD`
+  * Comment out lines with the comment `OFFLINE-BUILD`.
-  * Comment out sources used offline npm install.
-These are mentioned in the comments
+  * Comment out sources used by offline npm install.
+These are mentioned in the comments.
     * `*-sources.json`
     * `*-package.json`
     * `*-package-lock.json`
-* Build the app with the flatpak-builder's `--keep-build-dirs` option
+* Build the app with flatpak-builder's `--keep-build-dirs` option.
-* Copy the updated `*-package{,-lock}.json` files
+* Copy the updated `*-package{,-lock}.json` files.
+See description of the statedir in `man:flatpak-builder(1)`.
 ```
 FLATPAK_BUILDER_STATEDIR=
 cp ${FLATPAK_BUILDER_STATEDIR/build}/notion-enhancer/package.json enhancer-package.json